Creamy Mashed Sweet Potatoes

 - Place the cubed sweet potatoes in a large saucepan or Dutch oven and add enough water to cover by about 1 inch.

-- Add salt and bring the mixture to a simmer over medium-high heat.
-Reduce the heat and simmer, uncovered, until the potatoes are fork tender, about 10 to 15 minutes.
+- Add salt and heat the mixture until it simmers over medium-high heat.
+Then, reduce the heat and simmer, uncovered, until the potatoes are tender when pierced with a fork, about 10 – 15 minutes.

-- Drain well the water, leaving only the potatoes in the pot over medium-low heat.
+- Drain all the water, leaving only the potatoes in the pot over medium-low heat.
 Mash the sweet potatoes to your desired consistency using a potato masher or fork.

 - Add melted butter, cream, maple syrup, cinnamon, and nutmeg.
 Stir to combine.
 Add Greek yogurt and stir to combine.
 If needed, add more cream.